How do computers learn to work with “big data”?

 Science Practices Activity

-Join lab researcher Yunyi as he collaborates with plant biologist Matilda to make a model that can support her data analysis.
-Can you help Yunyi teach a computer to see a cabbage plant, and then help Matilda know how well a new fertilizer tested on cabbages is working?
+Now put what you’ve learned into practice!
+Join Yunyi as he collaborates with plant biologist Matilda to make a model that can support her data analysis.

 Science Education Consultant